aadi1988/readme-generator/README_1.md

 1. npm install inquirer

 ## Usage
-node index.js
+npm index.js
 ## License
 This project is covered under MIT license
 ## Contribution
 This is a non-collaborative project
 ## Testing Guidelines
-No specific testing considerations
+No testing considerations
 ## Questions
 My Github Profile: [github.com/aadi1988](https://github.com/aadi1988)
 For more questions, you can reach me @ aaditigp@usc.edu